 Law

-An Act Act Respecting First Nations, Inuit and Métis children, youth and families is the federal force behind the development of a Carrier and Sekani child and family welfare law.
+An Act Act Respecting First Nations, Inuit and Métis children, youth and families is the federal force behind the development of the Carrier Sekani child and family well-being law.
+We are developing child and family legislation through these National Standards.

 The Journey to Carrier and Sekani Child and Family Law